What's the difference between an osteopath and a chiropractor?

 There are more similarities than there are differences between the two.
 In a nutshell, chiropractors generally focus on the 'structure' and osteopaths focus on the 'function'.
 This means that a chiropractor will aim to correct any misalignments in the spine; whereas an osteopath will aim to improve the quality of movement in the spine.
-That said, there is a lot of overlap so you may find some osteopaths treat more like chiropractors and some chiropractors treat more like osteopaths.
 The important thing to remember is that although the philosophies have these essential foundations it's the practitioner who decides how to apply them in practice.

 Is osteopathy covered by medical insurance?

 Chelmsford Osteopaths is registered with the General Osteopathic Council and the Private Practice Register and accept Aviva, AXA, Vitality, Helix and all of the main insurers apart from Bupa.

 Are osteopaths regulated?

 In order to practice, all Osteopaths must register with the General Osteopathic Council.

 Can I see an osteopath on the NHS?

 GPs regularly refer patients to an osteopath; however, most people receive osteopathic treatment privately.
 Your GP or your local clinical commissioning group (CCG) will be able to tell you whether NHS funded treatment is available in your area.